chocolatey/docs/input/en-us/choco/setup.md

 # install script
 ~~~

-**NOTE:** This will only work with the installation methods that call https://chocolatey.org/install.ps1 as part of the install.
+> :memo: **NOTE** This will only work with the installation methods that call https://chocolatey.org/install.ps1 as part of the install.

 ### Use Windows built-in compression instead of downloading 7zip